 - Lymphocytic Leukemia

 And that's just for starters.
-What's important is not the incestuous list of names for the disease, but the course: acute lymphoblastic lymphoma, as it is perhaps best known as, is a cancer of what are known as the lymphoid cell precursors created in the bone marrow and other organs.
+What's important is not the incestuous list of names but the nature of the disease: acute lymphoblastic lymphoma, as it is perhaps best known, is a cancer of what are known as the lymphoid cell precursors created in the bone marrow and other organs.
 The result is this:

 When it affects the T-cells, it is referred to as Precursor T-Cell Lymphoblastic Leukemia-Lymphoma.
 Swollen lymph nodes and involvement of the thymus gland are common, and since these often present as tumors, it is considered a lymphoma.
 Since involvement of the bone marrow is also common, is is also regarded as leukemic (thus the term leukemia-lymphoma).